Brian Anderson Player Props: Brewers vs. Pirates

 - The Pirates have a 4.25 team ERA that ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to surrender 78 home runs (one per game), the first-fewest in the league.
+- Pirates pitchers combine to surrender 78 home runs (one per game), the fewest in the league.

-- Bido makes the start for the Pirates, his fourth of the season.
-He is 0-1 with a 3.45 ERA and 18 strikeouts through 15 2/3 innings pitched.
+- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
+He's put together a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.

-- The right-hander's last time out came on Saturday against the Miami Marlins, when he tossed 5 2/3 innings, surrendering two earned runs while allowing nine hits.
+- The righty last pitched on Sunday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up six hits.

-- The 27-year-old has an ERA of 3.45, with 10.3 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.